pipobscure/pipobscure/_posts/2014-06-24-life-is-like-a-game-of-poker.markdown

 date: 2014-06-24 11:01:14 Z
 tags: []
 ---
-# Life is like a game of poker

 I am not really into gambling.
 The most I have ever gambled was playing poker for gummy-bears.
 But this year like does feel like a game of poker, or at least how I imagine it feeling.

 For years I have been talking of leaving the country and moving somewhere else.
 This spring life dealt me a hand that allowed me to go for it.
 It looked hard into my eyes and said: